contributor51/udreader/README.md

 #For users
-The best way to get started is to click on the folder labeled *compiled-lib* above, or at http://github.com/contributor51/udreader if you are not currently looking at the *udreader* page.
-Download the library "UdReader.dll".
+The best way to get started is to click on the *Download zip* button above, or at http://github.com/contributor51/udreader if you are not currently looking at the *udreader* page.
+After you download the zip file, extract "UdReader.dll" from the *compiled-lib* folder.
 That's all you need to have if you wish to incorporate the udreader into your work platform.
+You can throw away everything else if you don't want to worry about the source code.

 Users may also want to take advantage of the helper functions included in the *helpers* folder above or at the GitHub link in the preceding paragraph.
 The helper functions show you how to use the udreader within some of the common analysis and plotting tools.